onlinecity/gatewayapi-docs/docs/legacy.rst

 nimta.com
 ^^^^^^^^^

-This API available on www.nimta.com and nimta.com, is one of our first and has been deprecated since 2010, however it still works.
+This API is available at both www.nimta.com and nimta.com.
+The API is one of our first and has been deprecated since 2010.
+It remains operative, however.

-Originally this API supported various other features such as: WapPush, Charged Messaging and MMS, however these features are now defunct and thus left undocumented.
+Originally this API supported various other features such as: WapPush, Charged Messaging and MMS.
+These features are now defunct and thus left undocumented.

 .. http:get:: /Gateway/Kunder/Opret/Gateway.aspx